Landscape Architecture major

 Key subject areas include plants and ecosystems; communications; site design and engineering; design, planning and management; public policy and regulations; computer applications; natural and cultural systems; sustainability; history, theory and criticism; professional practice; professional values and ethics; creative problem solving, art, business, math and science.

 The landscape architecture major at the University of Delaware evolved from the Plant and Soil Sciences (PLSC) Department’s long established and respected landscape horticulture and design program.

 From 2006-2012, many faculty members had been working to establish a Master’s program in landscape architecture, but in 2012 Dean of the CANR Mark Rieger commissioned a focused educational survey which suggested that a Bachelor’s program was more feasible than a Master’s program.
 The conversation promptly switched to the creation of a Bachelor’s program instead of a Master’s.

-It is the preference of the BSLA program that students use a PC system, as this is the platform used to teach introductory computer aided design.
-Learn about computer requirements for the BSLA major.
+It is the preference of the BLA program that students use a PC system, as this is the platform used to teach introductory computer-aided design and is the platform required to run most of the software used in subsequent BLA courses.
+Learn about computer requirements for the BLA major.

 The landscape architecture faculty conduct research in a wide variety of areas.

 Athey is a registered landscape architect with experience in residential design, land use, and transportation planning.
 She teaches Herbaceous Landscape Plants, Woody Landscape Plants and co-teaches Ecological Planting Design Studio and Botany I Lab.
 She is especially interested in habitat design and sustainable landscapes.
 For the Delaware Nature Society, she coordinates the annual native plant sale, and is a member of Delaware’s Native Species Commission.